 - Applicant must also provide two letters of recommendation: One from a Faculty member and the other from another reference.
 Please have the Faculty member and other reference email the recommendation to Mary Napoli at email@example.com.
 If you have questions regarding the recommendations please send an email to the above address.

-An ARC tutor must demonstrate an ability to quickly establish rapport and communicate well with students.
+An Undergraduate Studies tutor must demonstrate an ability to quickly establish rapport and communicate well with students.
 Also, training is an essential component of becoming a tutor.
 The training program allows tutors to explore their own teaching and learning styles through a combination of group discussions, interactive instruction, case studies, and individual research on subject specific tutoring strategies.

 Tutor Program Schedule